 Accommodation: Sol Duc Hot Springs Resort

-3 Doe Bay Resort and Retreat
+3. Doe Bay Resort and Retreat

-And the mineral baths are only a small part of the offerings.
-The resort also features a one-acre organic garden that supplies the ingredients for the on-site Doe Bay Cafe, a yoga studio to perfect your pose, as well as adventure opportunities like guided kayaking excursions in the Puget Sound or hiking the nearby trails in Moran State Park.
+And the mineral baths are only a small part of the offerings at this natural resort.
+The resort also features a one-acre organic garden that supplies the ingredients for the on-site Doe Bay Cafe.
+The facility also features a yoga studio to perfect a pose, as well as adventure opportunities like guided kayaking excursions in Puget Sound or hiking the nearby trails in Moran State Park.

 Address: 107 Doe Bay Road, Olga, Washington

-4 Olympic Hot Springs
+4. Olympic Hot Springs

-7 Carson Hot Springs Resort
+5. Carson Hot Springs Resort

 In the Columbia River Valley in southern Washington, Carson Hot Springs Resort takes tourists into the past and away from their present concerns.
-The facade of the hot springs resort and surrounding small town of Carson has received a few fresh layers of paint over the last century, but other than that and some modern renovations, not much else has changed in this rustic retreat and getaway.
+The facade of the hot springs resort and the surrounding small town of Carson has received a few fresh layers of paint over the last century.
+Other than that, and some modern renovations, not much else has changed in this rustic retreat and getaway.